MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-create-a-vat-combination-setup.md

 ---
-    title: How to: Create a VAT Combination Setup | Microsoft Docs
+    title: How to Create a VAT Combination Setup | Microsoft Docs
     description: This topic describes how to create a VAT combination setup.
     services: project-madeira
     documentationcenter: ''